 Driving to La Tania

-I used to often drive through the night (not missing work or a day's skiing) to get to the Alps but with the advent of cheap flights and ease of hiring a car or getting a transfer it's often not worth it.
-However if you're in a group, with kids, want to ski other resorts, bring booze back or see some more of France on the way there or back then it's a great way of getting here.
+We used to nearly always drive through the night (not missing work or a day's skiing) to get to the Alps but with the advent of cheap flights and ease of hiring a car or getting a transfer it's often not worth it.
+However if you're in a group, with kids, flight prices are through the roof (half term), want to ski other resorts, bring booze back or see some more of France en route then it's a great way of getting here.
 Note that prices are always changing - this is just a guide...

-One other thing - a modern, fuel efficient car with 4 passengers is actually the "greenest" way of going skiing, actually less of a carbon emission measurement than the train.
+One other thing - a modern, fuel efficient car with 5 passengers is actually the "greenest" way of going skiing, actually less of a carbon emission measurement than the train according to experts.

 Calais to La Tania Route Map | Local Area Map | Resort and Piste Maps